swiftlang/swift-evolution/proposals/0NNN-unstructured-task-error-handling.md

 However, it does intentionally introduce a warning into code that is ignoring errors that may be thrown by awaiting on an unstructured `Task`.

-If the developer's intent was truly to ignore the task handle and potentially thrown error, they should explicitly ignore it (which will silence the warning):
+If the developer's intent was truly to ignore the task handle and the potentially thrown error, they can explicitly ignore it to silence the warning.

 ```swift
 let = Task {